Hinduja Group

+In October 2024, the Hinduja family was ranked 11th on the Forbes list of India’s 100 richest tycoons, with a net worth of $22 billion.

+In May 2025, as per the Sunday Times rich list, the Hinduja family topped UK's richest list for the 4th consecutive term, with a net worth of £35.3 billion.

 History

-The company was founded in 1914 by Parmanand Deepchand Hinduja, who was from a Sindhi family based in India.
-Initially operating in Shikarpur (in modern-day Pakistan) and Mumbai, India, he set up the company's first international operation in Iran in 1919.
+The company was founded in 1914 by Parmanand Hinduja, who was from a Sindhi family based in India.
+Initially operating in Shikarpur (in modern-day Pakistan) and Bombay, India, he set up the company's first international operation in Iran in 1919.
 The headquarters of the group remained in Iran until 1979, when the Islamic Revolution forced it to move to Europe.

 Group Chairman Srichand Hinduja and his brother Gopichand, also Co-Chairman, moved to London in 1979 to develop the export business; the third brother Prakash manages the group's operations in Geneva, Switzerland while the youngest brother, Ashok, oversees the Indian interests.